jbyard/bitmemes/README.md

 - fix the bottom row bug.
 The 8bit tool paints the very top row when clicking the very bottom row.
-- parse caption into multiple lines when reaching a certain length -export/share button
+- parse caption into multiple lines when reaching a certain length
+- export/share button
--get the fill tool to work the way normal fill tools work
+- get the fill tool to work the way normal fill tools work